fixie/fixie.github.io/index.md

 title: Fixie
 ---
 <div class="sixteen columns">

-# Default Convention
+<h1>Default Convention</h1>

-## I just want to write a test.
+<h2>I just want to write a test.</h2>

-In your test project, add a class whose name ends with 'Tests'.
+<p>In your test project, add a class whose name ends with 'Tests'.
 The public methods are assumed to be tests.
-This is the 'default convention'.
+This is the 'default convention'.</p>

 {% highlight csharp %}
 public class CalculatorTests